kotools/types/.github/ISSUE_TEMPLATE/deprecating-declaration-warning.md

 ---
-name: Deprecation of a declaration with a warning level
+name: 🗑️ Declaration's deprecation with warning level
-about: New request for deprecating a declaration with a warning level.
+about: Deprecating a declaration with a warning level.
-title: Deprecation of $DECLARATION with warning level
+title: 🗑️ Deprecation of $DECLARATION with warning level
 labels: feature
 ---

-## Description
+## 📝 Description

 We would like to deprecate $DECLARATION with a warning level for $REASON.

 <!-- Uncomment this section if your issue depends on another one.
-## Dependencies
+## 🔗 Dependencies

 This issue is blocked by the following ones:
 - [ ] #ITEM
 -->

-## Checklist
+## ✅ Checklist

 - [ ] Deprecate the declaration with a warning level, refactor its usages and update the [unreleased changelog].
 - [ ] Close this issue as completed and update tracking ones if present.